iscompg/calculatorwebsite/README.md

 # iOS Calculator for Baddies

-A responsive iOS-inspired calculator web application built using HTML, CSS, and JavaScript.
+A responsive iOS-inspired calculator web application built using HTML, CSS, and JavaScript in pink colour with proper coloration.

-Designed with a modern bubbly UI, animated buttons, overflow handling, and realistic calculator behavior.
+Designed with a modern bubbly pink UI, animated button interactions, overflow handling, and realistic calculator-style behavior.

 This project supports basic arithmetic operations with a clean UI inspired by modern calculator interfaces.